-- 23. Certi-label shakes/shingles extending into the valley shall be sawed to the proper miter. - 24.
+- Certi-label[®] shakes/shingles extending into the valley shall be sawed to the proper miter. - 24.
 Do not lay shakes or shingles with grain parallel with the centerline of valleys. - 25.
-All valleys shall be installed with Certi-label shakes/shingles lapping the valley flashing not less than 7" on each side. - 26.
-On Certi-label shingle roofs of less than6:12 slope, flashing should extend at least11" on each side. - 27.
-For Certi-label shakes, metal valley sheets shall be center-crimped; of 20" minimum width; underlayed with a strip of No. 30 ASTM D226 Type II or No. 30 ASTM D4869 Type IV roofing felt over the sheathing, and coated with a metal paint. - 28.
+All valleys shall be installed with Certi-label® shakes/shingles lapping the valley flashing not less than 7" on each side. - 26.
+On Certi-label® shingle roofs of less than 6:12 slope, flashing should extend at least 11" on each side. - 27.
+For Certi-label® shakes, metal valley sheets shall be center-crimped; of 20" minimum width; underlayed with a strip of No. 30 ASTM D226 Type II or No. 30 ASTM D4869 Type IV roofing felt over the sheathing, and coated with a metal paint. - 28.
 Valley metals that have proved reliable in a particular geographic region should be selected.
-Copper flashing: check with local authorities on the durabilities of copper valleys in your area.
+Copper flashing: check with local building code official on the durability of copper valleys in your area.